jorins/jorin.se-jekyll/collection/_machination/seoul256-jekyll.md

 work on modern Python (it was eight years old :scream:).

 I cut out some middle-steps at the cost of some added manual labour to get the job done instead.
-Since vim is a scriptable editor, I figured it woult be no problem exporting the colours if I could just figure out how, and I was right.
+Since vim is a scriptable editor, I figured it would be no problem exporting the colours if I could just figure out how, and I was right.

 To outline the process: